Music of Kenya: Hip hop

 Camp Mulla, an alternative hip hop group, has had more success than any other Kenyan artist in history.
 As of 28 September 2012, they have won two CHAT Awards and have been nominated for prestigious awards such as the BET Awards, the MTV Europe Music Awards and the MOBO Awards.

 Reggae

 Reggae is one of the most popular genres of music in Kenya.
 Reggae elements are often mixed with local hip hop and pop music, yet there have not been many mainstream reggae musicians in Kenya.
 One of the best known local reggae musicians is the late Mighty King Kong.
-Upcoming reggae artist "priest fari" is the artist to watch out for.
+Upcoming reggae artist priest fariis the artist to watch out for.
 With two albums "warrior" and "Pressure" under his belt, Priest fari is arguably the next big thing on the Kenyan reggae scene.
 His touch remains the original Jamaican roots reggae.

-Others include Jahkey Malle and Prince Otach.
-Reggae Ras Naya, is one of the best reggae artists from Kenya and abroad, based in Paris.
-His last album "Shine" was recorded in Orange Street, Kingston, Jamaica, in 2012.
-The other albums are called "Freedom", "Mau Mau" and " Black and White".
-A new album called "Mama" is coming in 2013.
-Ras Naya represents Kenyan reggae in Europe and the rest of the world.

-Other Reggae icons in Kenya who have risen in the recent past include the talented Wyre and Red San.
-Other artists with notable success include Osmarne, Esizo SDL, Versatile and chronic.
-The massive love for reggae in Kenya has led to the inception of other talents including Reggae music Deejays.
-The most remarkable Dj who shines in the hearts of all Kenyan Reggae music lovers is Dj Stano.
-Dj Stano has grown to be Kenya's biggest reggae music DJ.
-His talent and love for music has developed to major parts of Kenya and beyond.